Gyhrs/StreamingTjeneste/README.md

 For at se rapporten: Åben "rapport.pdf"

-For at se Source Code: Åben "Sorce Code" Mappen
+For at se Source Code: Åben "Source Code" Mappen

 For at se dokumentation / JavaDocs: Åben "JavaDocs" mappen og dobbeltklik på "index.html"